General Leo: Conception and design

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team.
 Once the cast was selected, each individual would write their character's story, with Yoshinori Kitase balancing the plot as things developed.
 The character was originally intended to be a full party member, but the idea was cut during development.

-Standing 188 cm (6 ft 2 in) tall, artist Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
-Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.However, according to Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
+Standing tall, artist Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
+Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
+However, according to Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
 Though Shibuya acted as an intermediary between Amano and the development team, this resulted in discrepancies between Amano's concepts and the game itself.
 His appearance is as a tall, dark-skinned man with a yellow mohawk, prominent yellow lips, and a green military uniform with yellow and orange highlights.